Rad6/vv-dash/README.md

 docker compose build
 ```

-When using V-PCC coded videos, please make sure you have TMC2-RS decoder installed ([from this link](https://github.com/benclmnt/tmc2-rs)).
+When using V-PCC coded videos, please make sure you have TMC2-RS decoder built ([from this link](https://github.com/benclmnt/tmc2-rs)) and then put the entire directory in the istream-player directory.

 ## How to run